Ensure that your system meets the following requirements before installing or upgrading CiviCRM.

 |5.34 - Current||5.7||5.7||10.0.2||10.4|

 As of version 5.24 CiviCRM has been shown to be able to run on MySQL 8 through the execution of our test matrix.
-Not all of the Content Management Systems support MySQL 8, CiviCRM MySQL 8 support is being tracked in this open issue for MySQL 8 support.
-It is also worth knowing that both Backdrop and Drupal 7 have open issues with regards to MySQL 8 support.
-Drupal 8 supports MySQL 8 as of version 8.6, Current versions of WordPress and Joomla appear to be compatible with MySQL 8
+All of the Content Management Systems support MySQL 8, CiviCRM MySQL 8 support was being tracked in this issue for MySQL 8 support.
+Backdrop supports MySQL 8 as of 1.17.2, Drupal 7 as of 7.76 Supports MySQL 8, Drupal 8 supports MySQL 8 as of version 8.6, All versions of Drupal 9 support MySQL 8, Current versions of WordPress and Joomla appear to be compatible with MySQL 8.

 By default, new installations of CiviCRM will copy the MySQL connection details from the CMS, creating a shared database.
 It is also possible to install CiviCRM on a separate database.
 As a rule of thumb: